Movies About Financial Trading

 There are also indeed several lessons to be derived from this film.
 Firstly, from the example of the CEO of Lehman Brothers in the movie, we can see that making decisions based on pride and emotions can easily lead to some serious strategic mistakes, the cost of which can be considerable.
 Also, this shows that sometimes it is much better to accept a smaller loss than to risk losing everything.

-Also, this film shows that due to deals and acquisitions during the 2008 Financial Crisis, the size of several US banks and insurance companies became so large, that they effectively became too big to fail.
+Also, this film shows that due to deals and acquisitions during the 2008 Financial Crisis, the size of several US banks and insurance companies became so large that they effectively became too big to fail.
 This is because the collapse and bankruptcy of any of them will most likely have a domino effect on the rest of the sector and can eventually bring down the entire US economy.

 This creates a situation where, even if the CEOs and managers of those financial institutions take some serious risks and things go seriously wrong, they know that the government will be forced to intervene in order to keep them afloat and prevent the systematic collapse of the economy.
+The financial sector is filled with different types of risks, risks and rewards are an important part of investing and financial trading, they are like Yin and Yang.

 Therefore, this film suggests that despite the fact that the 2008 Great Recession is now over, some of the underlying issues with the banking industry have not yet been resolved.